vipinyadav01/Calculator/README.md

 This calculator application was developed by vipin yadav.

 Contact
-For any inquiries or feedback, please contactvipinyadav9m@gmail.com.
+For any inquiries or feedback, please contact-- vipinyadav9m@gmail.com.